gpuweb/WSL/Spec/source/index.rst

         #.
 It must have exactly one argument
         #.
 Its return type must be a pointer type
         #.
 Its argument must be a pointer type
         #.
+Both its return type and its argument type must be in the same address space

+   #.
 Else if the name of the function is ``operator[]``